evidentlyai/evidently/docs/book/monitoring/add_dashboard_tabs.md

 Dashboard templates is a Pro feature available in the Evidently Cloud.
 {% endhint %}

-It is convenient to start with template Dashboard Tabs: you immediately get a set of useful monitoring Panels without manually adding them one by one.
+Starting with template Dashboard Tabs is convenient: you get a set of monitoring Panels out of the box without adding them individually.

 To use a template:
 * Enter the “Edit” mode clicking on the top right corner of the Dashboard.